wp-plugins/wordpress-by-circle-tree/readme.txt

 == Description ==
 Custom branding and secure WordPress login for Circle Tree Powered WordPress websites.
-See [www.myCircleTree.com](http://mycircletree.com/) for more info about custom WordPress designs and plugins.
+See [Orlando WordPress Design Company](http://mycircletree.com/) for more info about custom WordPress designs and plugins.
+Also offering [High Performance WordPress Web Hosting](http://mycircletree.com/services/web-hosting/) to get the most out of your custom WordPress Web Design.

 == Installation ==